epcpower/sunspec-demo/CONTRIBUTING.rst

   - If this is the first change since the previous release, create a new release section at the top of the list.

-    - The header should be as follows: Sunspec-demo VERSION (DATE)
+    - The header should be as follows: Sunspec-Demo VERSION (DATE)

   - Update the version depending on the change complexity (major/minor/patch).
 See the release instructions for the version semantics.
   - Add an entry describing the feature / bug fix for the current feature branch.